alvin-dennis/Gdrive-Portal/README.md

 # Gdrive - Portal

 This project is a modern web application built with Next.js, featuring a sleek UI powered by Tailwind CSS and shadcn/ui components, with secure authentication provided by NextAuth.
+This is used to create a structured organizational web portal to edit/write/access Google Drive files

 ## Features